jimu-gh/Kashi/README.md

 ### Step 1: Install BetterTouchTool

-BetterTouchTool is free to use (for 45 days) and can be downloaded [here](https://folivora.ai/downloads).
+BetterTouchTool can be downloaded [here](https://folivora.ai/downloads).
 To install, unzip the download and move the application file to your Applications folder.

 ### Step 2: Install Python 3 & Necessary Packages